CHALLENGE/ADVANCED PLACEMENT INTO THE

-Applicants applying for transfer credit must submit the following materials verifying education and experience:
+2. Applicants applying for transfer credit in any area of the nursing program must submit the following materials verifying education and experience:

-Transcripts from appropriate education program(s), demonstrating satisfactory completion of coursework and clinical experience.
+a.
+Transcripts from appropriate education program(s) demonstrating satisfactory completion of coursework and clinical experience

 Process & Review

-- After a review of the applicant’s documentation and upon determination that the applicant has met the educational and experience requirements as well as the additional nursing program admission requirements, the student will be required to take a written exam for medication dosage calculation, credit by exam and a competency skills exam.
+- After a review of the applicant’s documentation and upon determination that the applicant has met the educational and experience requirements, as well as the additional nursing program admission requirements, the student will be required to take a written exam for medication dosage calculation, credit for prior learning, and a competency skills exam.

 - The following materials will be made available to the applicant once eligibility for the challenge process is confirmed:

 - Content outline

 - Example of style and format of examination

 3. Written and skills competency examinations for challenge/ advanced placement must be completed at least eight weeks prior to admission into the program.